Chalatenango, Chalatenango

-Chalatenango ([tʃalateˈnaŋɡo]; known as "Chalate" [tʃaˈlate] by locals) is a town and municipality in the Chalatenango department of El Salvador.
+Chalatenango ([tʃalateˈnaŋɡo]; known as "Chalate" [tʃaˈlate] by locals) is a town and district in the Chalatenango department of El Salvador.
 It is the capital of the department.
 As of 1 May 2021, Alfredo Hernández of Nuevas Ideas (NI) is the municipality's mayor.

 Overview

+Before the Spanish conquest of El Salvador, the region near modern day Chalatenango was inhabited by the "Xaratenan" tribe.

 The coat of arms is the same as the department's, as is the flag.

 As of 2007, the municipality covers an area of 131.5 km2 and has a population of 29,271.
 It is divided administratively into 6 cantons and 36 caserios.

 Sports

 Chalatenango is home to the professional football teams Alacranes Del Norte and A.D.
 Chalatenango.
 The home ground for both clubs is Estadio José Gregorio Martínez.
 It features floodlights and a main stand with seating accommodation.

 Another popular sport in the region is ranching or Jaripeo.
-Events take place every few months in the villages around Chalatenango and in the field opposite the Gregorio Martinez outside of Chalatenango city.
+Events take place every few months in the villages around Chalatenango and in the field opposite the Gregorio Martínez outside of Chalatenango city.